matthewfan0227/matthewfan0227.github.io/index.md

 ## News and Updates

-- **Oct 17-18 2023：** I will be attending the 29th ITS World Congress in Suzhou, China.
+- **Oct 17-18 2023** I will be attending the 29th ITS World Congress in Suzhou, China.
 I have the honor of giving a presentation in the session titled "Connected, Cooperative and Automated Mobility & Smart City."
 Join me in ROOM 11 from 2:00-5:00pm on October 18th to explore and discuss innovative insights in this field!
+- **Oct 4** Completed a 96km outdoor cycling around Laoshan Mountain.
+- **Sep 2023** Completed the campus mini marathon (7km) in 50min.